 Submission Information and Application

 The Medical Library Group of Southern California and Arizona (MLGSCA) continually and vigorously supports the recruitment of outstanding candidates to the profession of health sciences librarianship.
-One mechanism employed by MLGSCA in order to accomplish this, is through the provision of the Scholarship for Paraprofessionals in Health Sciences Libraries.
-This scholarship is targeted to health sciences library paraprofessionals.
-An amount of $1500 shall be given annually and is intended to provide educational support for a paraprofessional working in a health sciences library and has shown evidence of interest in pursuing the health sciences specialization in librarianship.
-It is expected that the funds will be used to support the recipient's educational goals leading to the professional degree in librarianship.
-Moreover, recipients will be expected to show evidence of this expectation having been met in the form of documentation, i.e., transcripts of completed coursework.
+One mechanism employed by MLGSCA is through the provision of student scholarships.
+One scholarship of $1500 is awarded annually to an excellent library/information science student who has shown evidence of interest in pursuing the health sciences specialization in librarianship.

-- The applicant must be a citizen of or have permanent residence in either the United States or Canada .
+- Be a citizen of or have permanent residence in the United States or Canada, and

-- Past recipients of the MLGSCA Student Scholarship are not eligible to apply.
+Past recipients of the MLGSCA Student Scholarship are not eligible for a second scholarship.

 - one copy of the completed application form